5 Day Arizona Road Trip Itinerary

 After sunset at Horseshoe Bend, we went back to our hotel and had dinner at the hotel.

 Arizona Road Trip Day 3

 - Lower Antelope Canyon Photography Tour

 - Water Holes Canyon

 - Sunrise at Horseshoe Canyon

-Unfortunately, we did not get up for sunrise at Horseshoe Canyon because we were tired and slept in.
+Unfortunately, we did not get up for sunrise at Horseshoe Bend because we were tired and slept in.
 In hindsight, I would have skipped sunset the previous day and just went for sunrise instead.

 Lower Antelope Canyon Photography Tour